 Refugees are just like us, they’ve just lost everything, it could happen to any child & it’s not fair

 Jane told us we should have fun raising money

 The refugees should have what we have, they’re children like us

 St Mary’s International School student volunteers recently raised over ¥70,000 collecting donations at their school carnival on May 14th.

 At Junten Middle and High School, students annually organise a Sponsored Run to raise money for RIJ projects.

 Individual students also contribute to RIJ’s cause.
 To mark the 25th anniversary of the British School in Tokyo, BST student Freddie Bottril ran the Nakasendo Way with a group of friends.
 Through community sponsorship, he raised 43,000 yen to support less-fortunate refugee children.

-Every year, schools help plan and implement the “Light up the Life of a Refugee Child” event – in fact, in 2011 the whole event was organized and carried out by dedicated volunteer students.
-In 2014 the event changed to a concert which was an amazing success with 200 children from St. Mary’s International School, the British School in Tokyo, Junten Middle and High School and Seisen International School displaying their incredible talent.
-Students from the International School of the Sacred Heart raised funds in the foyer selling beautiful self-made ceramics.
+Every year, schools help plan and implement the “Light up the Life of a Refugee Child” event – in fact, most of the event is organized and carried out by dedicated volunteer students.
+In 2014 the event changed to a concert and is held at St Mary’s International School.
+Students from four or five schools around the Tokyo area participate.
+It is an event for children, by children.